-Overall: In 2012-13 in the Northern Territory, 19% of Indigenous Australians aged 2 and over were reported to have not seen a health provider when it was necessary.
-The dentist was the most common service not accessed when needed (12%), with logistical reasons the most likely barrier (52%).
-For Indigenous Australians of all ages, other services not accessed when needed were doctors (8.4%); other health professionals (4.0%); and hospitals (4.2%).
-For those aged 18 and over, 3.4% did not access counsellors.
+Overall: In New South Wales in 2012-13, 35% of Indigenous Australians aged 2 and over were reported to have not seen a health provider when it was necessary.
+The dentist was the most common service not accessed when needed (25%), with cost being the most common reason (45%).
+For Indigenous Australians of all ages, other services that were not accessed when needed included doctors (16%), other health professionals (11%), and hospitals (6%).
+For those aged 18 and over, 12% didn't access counsellors.

-In 2012-13 nationally, 30% of Indigenous Australians aged 2 and over were reported to have not seen a health provider when it was necessary.
-The dentist was the most common service not accessed when needed (21%), with cost the most common reason (43%).
-For Indigenous Australians of all ages, other services that were not accessed when needed included doctors (14%); other health professionals (8.7%); and hospitals (6.1%).
-For those aged 18 and over, 8.9% did not access counsellors (Table 3.08.4, Figure 3.08.1).
+Nationally, 30% of Indigenous Australians aged 2 and over were reported to have not seen a health provider when it was necessary.
+The dentist was the most common service not accessed when needed (20%), with cost being the most common reason (43%).
+For Indigenous Australians of all ages, other services not accessed when needed included doctors (14%), other health professionals (9%), and hospitals (6%).
+For those aged 18 and over, 9% didn't access counsellors (Table 3.08.4, Figure 3.08.1).

-Barriers: In 2012-13, 48% of all Indigenous Australians in the Northern Territory reported that they did not access a health provider due to logistical reasons (including waiting time was too long or not available at the time it was required; transport or distance; and service was not available in the area).
-Further, 22% of Indigenous Australians did not access a health service for reasons relating to the cultural appropriateness of the service (discrimination or language problems; dislike service or professional; was embarrassed or afraid; felt the service would be inadequate; or did not trust the service).
+Barriers: In New South Wales in 2012-13, 38% of all Indigenous Australians reported that they didn't access a health provider due to logistical reasons (including waiting time was too long or not available at the time it was required; transport or distance; and service was not available in the area).
+Further, 31% of Indigenous Australians didn't access a health service for reasons relating to the cultural appropriateness of the service (discrimination or language problems; dislike of the service or professional; was embarrassed or afraid; felt the service would be inadequate; or didn't trust the service).

-In 2012-13 nationally, 40% of all Indigenous Australians reported that they did not access a health service for logistical reasons, and 32% for reasons relating to the cultural appropriateness of the service (Table 3.08.4, Figure 3.08.2).
+Nationally, 40% of all Indigenous Australians reported that they didn't access a health service for logistical reasons, and 32% for reasons relating to the cultural appropriateness of the service (Table 3.08.4, Figure 3.08.2).

-Patient experience: In 2012-13 in Non-remote areas in the Northern Territory, Indigenous Australians aged 15 and over responded with always/usually when asked how often doctors: spent enough time with the patient (87%); explained things in a way that could be understood (87%); listened (89%); and showed respect for what was said (90%).
+Patient experience: In New South Wales in 2012-13 in non-remote areas, Indigenous Australians aged 15 and over responded with always/usually when asked how often doctors: spent enough time with the patient (84%); explained things in a way that could be understood (85%); listened (88%); and showed respect for what was said (88%).

-Nationally In 2012-13 in Non-remote areas, Indigenous Australians aged 15 and over responded with always/usually to how often doctors: spent enough time with the patient (85%); explained things in a way that could be understood (87%); listened (89%); and showed respect for what was said (89%) (Table 3.08.7, Figure 3.08.3).
+Nationally in non-remote areas, Indigenous Australians aged 15 and over responded with always/usually to how often doctors: spent enough time with the patient (85%); explained things in a way that could be understood (87%); listened (89%); and showed respect for what was said (89%) (Table 3.08.7, Figure 3.08.3).

-Figure 3.08.1: Proportion of Indigenous Australians who did not access a health provider when needed, by health provider type, Northern Territory and Australia, 2012-13
+Figure 3.08.1: Proportion of Indigenous Australians who didn't access a health provider when needed, by health provider type, New South Wales and Australia, 2012-13

-Figure 3.08.2: Proportion of Indigenous Australians who did not access a health provider when needed who reported this was due to logistical reasons or cultural appropriateness of service, by health provider type, Northern Territory and Australia, 2012-13
+Figure 3.08.2: Proportion of Indigenous Australians who didn't access a health provider when needed who reported this was due to logistical reasons or cultural appropriateness of service, by health provider type, New South Wales and Australia, 2012-13